Support in all current engines.

 coords attributes specify the area.

+an enumerated attribute.
+The following table lists the keywords defined for this

 attribute.
-The following table lists the keywords defined for this attribute.
-The states

-given in the first cell of the rows with keywords give the states to which those keywords map.
+The states given in the first cell of the rows with keywords give the states to which

 The attribute may be omitted.
-The missing value default is the rectangle state.
+The missing value default and invalid value default are the rectangle state.

-contain a valid list of floating-point numbers.
-This attribute gives the coordinates
+must, if specified, contain a valid list of floating-point numbers.
+This attribute

 In the circle state,